 Discussion

 Opercular beat frequency (OBF) is a measure of how often a fish's operculum, or gill cover, moves.
 In the present study an increase in OBF with respect to time and concentration of Zinc sulphate was noticed in Cyprinus carpio var. communis.
 The increase in the opercular beats as a primary response to sudden stress was also reported by Rajasekaran et al. (2009).
 The increase opercular activity may be due to shock received by the fish in new toxic environment along with sensory stimulus to increase the opercular movement for proper ventilation of the gills to cope with hypoxia (Joseph et al. 1987; Lata et al. 2001).
 Catla catla on introduction to lethal concentration of copper showed abnormal behaviours such as rapid opercular movement such behavioural changes may be due to osmatic imbalance which affects nervous system.
 The above symptoms of poisoning have also been investigated in Clarias batrachus when treated with malathion in B. stigma treated with carbaryl (Sharma and Aggarwal, 1996).
 In a study made by Sinha (2019), on opercular activity (number of beat / min) of zinc exposed Catla catla, OBF increased with increase in the concentrations of copper and duration of exposure.
 Joshi (2011) reported that Clarias batrachus in toxic media exhibited hypo and hyper opercular activity.
 Although the mode of function of these toxicant are markedly different than zinc sulphate but behavioural changes observed are similar to our study.
 The increased ventilation rate by rapid, repeated opening and closing of mouth and opercula coverings accompanied by partially extended fins (coughing) was observed in the present study.
-This could be due to clearance of the deposited mucus debris in the gill region for proper breathing (Prashanth et al., 2005).
+This could be due to clearance of the deposited mucus debris in the gill region for proper breathing (Prashanth et al. 2005).

 Conclusion